javadev/LeetCode-in-Java/src/main/java/g0601_0700/s0657_robot_return_to_origin/readme.md

 **Output:** true

-**Explanation:**: The robot moves up once, and then down once.
+**Explanation:** The robot moves up once, and then down once.
 All moves have the same magnitude, so it ended up at the origin where it started.
 Therefore, we return true.

 **Example 2:**